 I have a whole post about learning with and about rocks, but my kids mostly just like to crack open regular ol’ rocks with a hammer and see what’s inside.
 And sometimes geodes if they’re lucky.
 (Note: I have them wear safety goggles when they are breaking open rocks.)

-Even more ideas for kids science experiments!
+Even more ideas for the best kids science experiments!

 So… Yesterday, I asked this question on facebook ::